-Alimony in Spain is a financial payment made by one of the spouses to the other following divorce.
+Alimony in Spain is a financial payment made by one of the spouses to the other following divorce in Spain.
 Alimony payments to ex-spouses are far less likely to be awarded than awards in favour of children.

 Factors that are relevant to the award of compensation are the ages of the spouses, their health, and the professional status of the spouse requesting the award as well as their possibilities in general with regard to finding work, the duration of the marriage and the means of income of both spouses with regard to their necessities.